greenelab/meta-review/binder/README.md

-environment# Executable notebooks in Binder
+# Executable notebooks in Binder

 This directory contains configuration files to support running the `deep-review-contrib` Jupyter notebooks in [Binder](https://mybinder.readthedocs.io/en/latest/).